 Use Pain Reliever

 Teething toys won’t exactly work during times when your child is sleeping (or, rather, is supposed to be sleeping!).
-If the pain is bad and is keeping your child awake, then try offering pain reliever such as Tylenol or Ibuprofen to help alleviate your baby’s pain.
+If the pain is bad and is keeping your child awake, then try offering pain relievers such as Tylenol or Ibuprofen to help alleviate your baby’s pain.
+Some families choose to use very diluted essential oils for teething pain.
 Just be sure to check with your healthcare provider before offering any medication to make sure it’s right for your baby.

 You may want to time when you offer pain reliever with when you know your baby or toddler will need to feed.
 So, for example, try offering a dose right after the bedtime feeding.
 The medication will last 4-6 hours, and that will maximize the chances that your baby will give you a good, long stretch of sleep at the start of the night.
 Also, you will want to avoid products containing benzocaine!
 That’s the ingredient proven unsafe for children younger than two years by the Food and Drug Administration in 2018.